tomascorrea/pyramid-capstone/examples/blog_api/README.md

 # Blog API Example

-This is a comprehensive example application demonstrating the `pyramid-type-hinted-api` library with a complete blog API featuring users, posts, comments, and categories.
+This is a comprehensive example application demonstrating the `pyramid-capstone` library with a complete blog API featuring users, posts, comments, and categories.

 ## Features Demonstrated